quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_bidi_streams or initial_max_uni_streams.

 Omitting or setting a zero value for certain transport parameters can result in 0-RTT data being enabled, but not usable.
-The following transport parameters SHOULD be set to non-zero values for 0-RTT: initial_max_bidi_streams, initial_max_uni_streams, initial_max_data, initial_max_stream_data.
+The applicable subset of transport parameters that permit sending of application data SHOULD be set to non-zero values for 0-RTT.
+This includes initial_max_data and either initial_max_bidi_streams and initial_max_stream_data_bidi_remote, or initial_max_uni_streams and initial_max_stream_data_uni.

 The value of the server's previous preferred_address MUST NOT be used when establishing a new connection; rather, the client should wait to observe the